 Additional 802.11 features (explicit TxBF, fast link adaption, SGI), although they are optional.

-However, IEEE 802 would like to have a response to these outsanding important issues which were not addressed in the reply from 3GPP RAN1:
+However, IEEE 802 would like to have a response to these outstanding issues:

-Issue 1: 3GPP RAN1 did not respond to IEEE 802’s recommendation to consider video traffic scenarios, despite multiple industry predictions that the vast majority of network traffic will be video based within a few years.
+Issue 1: 3GPP RAN1 has not yet responded to IEEE 802’s recommendation to consider video traffic scenarios.
+Multiple industry predictions that the vast majority of network traffic will be video based within a few years.
+Today, Microsoft reports that more than 165M unique consumers use Skype for real time two-way video calling each month, with an average video call length of 30 minutes.

-Issue 2: 3GPP RAN1 declined to consider additional high density scenarios, with 50-200 devices per 802.11 AP.
-These scenarios are typical in environments like stadiums and dense city areas, which are environments where it is likely that Wi-Fi and LAA networks will be collocated.
-IEEE 802 also notes that a recent submission to 3GPP RAN1 (R1-152408) highlights that “a radio density difference of approximately 9x is observed between the 3GPP Indoor and the IEEE Enterprise scenarios”.
+Issue 2: IEEE 802 remains interested in understanding coexistence performance under additional high density scenarios, e.g. with 50-200 devices per 802.11 AP.
+These scenarios are typical in environments such as stadiums and dense city areas, which are those where it is also likely that IEEE 802.11 and LAA networks will be collocated.
+The IEEE 802 has included dense scenarios in their work on 802.11ax and believes these would also need to be understood for LAA.

-Issue 3: 3GPP RAN1 declined to include 3 and 4 tx/rx and 80/160MHz configuration in the simulations on the basis that these features are common to LAA and 802.11 and so do not affect coexistence.
+Issue 3: 3GPP RAN1 declined to include 3 and 4 Tx/Rx and 80/160MHz configuration in the simulations on the basis that these features are common to LAA and 802.11 and so do not affect coexistence.
 IEEE 802 agrees with the justification but is concerned the results simulations underestimate the absolute performance of 802.11 systems.

 In addition, IEEE 802 notes that there have been a small number of recent submissions to 3GPP relating to hidden station issues (eg 3GPP R1-151816, R1-151047, R1-151106, R1-151123, and R1-151972).
 These submissions indicate significant potential for coexistence issues between LAA and 802.11 without compatible hidden station detection and/or mitigation mechanisms.